BkrmDahal/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *For diagonal sudoku, addition to normal sudoku, one more constraints i.e diagonal unit should contain 1-9 without duplicate.
+A: *For diagonal sudoku, addition to normal sudoku, one more constraints is added i.e diagonal unit should contain 1-9 without duplicate.
 Hence we add all diagonal unit to unit list, units, peers i.e 2 diagonal units.*

 ### Install